lemiskutswa/Javascript-Udemy-Course/README.md

 Same as BODMAS?
 Associativity doesn't matter if the precedence is higher.
 But if operatons have the same precedence, the interpretation follows right-to-left associativity.

 <h3>Falsy and truthy values</h3>
+== - abstract equality
+=== - strict equality.

+If a boolean is required, javascript tries to coerce a boolean value.
+Caste in point: Let's say you have a constant:

+const userName = 'Lemis';

+if (userName === 'Lemis') {...} //Yields true

+if (userName) {...} // Also yields true because of the statement above